Multiscale Neural Networks for Approximating Green's Functions: Introduction

-and both \(\fB\) and \(\fL\) operate on the \(\vx\) variable only.
-Once $G(\vx, \vy)$ in \cref{poisson_greengen} is known, the solution $u$ in \cref{poissongen} can be easily computed by the integration of $G$ with arbitrary forcing terms and BCs, $g_1$ and $g_2$.
+where \(\delta(\vx)\) denotes the Dirac delta {distribution} and both \(\fB\) and \(\fL\) operate on the \(\vx\) variable only.
+Once $G(\vx, \vy)$ in \cref{poisson_greengen} is known, the weak solution $u$ of \cref{poissongen} can be easily computed by the integration of $G$ with arbitrary forcing terms and BCs, $g_1$ and $g_2$.
+The formal definition of the weak solutions for divergence elliptic equations is given in Definition \ref{def:weak}.

 Deriving analytical expressions for Green's functions is challenging in most cases, even for simple domains, whereas NNs can be promising for approximating Green's functions.
 Despite Green's functions having twice the dimensionality of the input domain, the same NN model can be effectively applied across different forcing terms without requiring retraining.
 This approach represents a specialized form of operator learning or an adaptive extension of PINNs that accommodates variations in forcing terms and BCs.
 Recently, many approaches have been proposed for efficient learning of Green's functions.
 In \cite{gin2021deepgreen}, the authors establish a framework to learn Green's functions to solve PDEs, but they do not consider the regularity issues that bring difficulties in training.
 In \cite{lin2021neural}, fundamental solutions are used to address the regularity problem for learning Green's functions; however, for most PDEs, the fundamental solution is unknown.
 In \cite{ji2023deep}, more complex NNs, such as U-net, are used for training Green's functions.
 Additionally, in \cite{teng2022learning}, the domain is divided into several parts to reduce training complexity.
-In \cite{boulle2023learning}, the authors focus on sampling strategies to learn Green's functions rather than the structure of NNs.
-In \cite{wimalawarne2023learning,zhang2022mod}, the authors consider using the Green's function structure to learn the solution of a PDE but do not learn the Green's functions directly.
+In \cite{boulle2023learning}, the authors focus on sampling strategies to learn Green's functions rather than the structure of NNs. { \cite{wimalawarne2023learning,zhang2022mod} learn the Green's function by sampling both the source term and the corresponding solution, treating the Green operator within an operator-learning framework.
+Since this entails learning in infinite-dimensional spaces, the method is computationally costly and exhibits relatively large errors.}

 The primary challenge in Green's function learning approach stems from the low regularity of Green's functions due to the poor regularity of the \(\delta\) function \cite{evans2022partial}.
 For example, the Green's function for the Poisson equation on the unit ball in \(\mathbb{R}^d\) has the explicit form: